James O’Heare, DLBC

 Companion Animal Sciences Institute (CASI)

 - Owner and primary instructor overseeing all administrative matters of CASI, a distance education school in companion animal behavior, training, and problem behavior resolution as well as fitness and nutrition.
 Instructing courses in principles of behavior, training technologies, functional assessment, behavior change programming, professional ethics and professional activities.
 The courses are Masters level and provided to professionals.
 Approved or recognized by premier industry professional associations and certifying bodies toward certification or recertification education requirements.

 Association of Animal Behavior Professionals (AABP)

 2006 - Present

-- Founder and president of AABP.
+- Founder and Director of AABP.
 Designed in consultation with Advisory Board: Certification criteria, certification proficiency exam, code of ethics, procedures for resolving ethics complaints.
 The AABP is founded on the principles of standards of excellence, non-coercive intervention and a behaviorological orientation in animal training and behavior technology.

 Animal Behavior Technologist

 - Consulting with clients on resolving problem behaviors primarily with dogs but also with parrots and cats.